-Possibility 1: you and someone else have changed the same object in different ways (conflict)
+Possibility 1: you and another user have changed the same object in different ways (conflict)

-Possibility 2: you and someone else have made the same change to the object (no-op)
+Possibility 2: you and another user have made the same change to the object (no-op)

 If the object is identical in the transient and the database, it means you and another user have independently made the same change to an object.
 SQL Source Control doesn't notify you, because the two conflict resolution options ("Take theirs" and "Keep mine") are functionally identical.
 Instead, SQL Source Control silently updates the working base with the change.
 This is a no operation, or no-op.
 It's the only situation in which SQL Source Control doesn't list a change in the Commit or Get latest tabs.

 Example: Committing a new table to source control

 - Beth creates a blank database and links it to a blank repository in her source control system.

 - Beth creates a table in her database.